Home

 • Leave positive, well wishing notes around for your family - and for strangers.

 When doing a project on the legal system once, we set up a 'complaints box' that we 'held a court' about once a week.
 I quickly abandoned the idea when the children began to keep watch for something to complain about!!
-I think it is a much nicer idea to find nice things to say and leave little notes about it!
+I think it is a much nicer idea to find nice things to say and leave little notes about that instead!

 Operation Nice has some printable notes available, including 'great service notes' to leave in cafes and shops.